 - Mark Brace, Assistant Police and Crime Commissioner

-- Victoria Harris, Head of Local Delivery Unit, Community Rehabilitation Company
+- Victoria Harris, Assistant Chief Probation Officer, Community Rehabilitation Company

 As required by the Well-being of Future Generations Act, PSBs have a duty to carry out a local well-being assessment and to produce a local well-being plan setting out well-being objectives that will contribute to achieving the Welsh Government’s 7 well-being goals.